Kilt, Thompsn Grey tartan

 That said, a skilled, experienced kiltmaker, primarily using the machine can make very, very nice kilts, too.

-I have been wearing kilts for over 25 years.
+I have been wearing kilts for almost 30 years by now.
 Except for arranged get-togethers with other kilt enthusiasts, I think, I might have seen men in kilts less than 20 times and only from a distance, making it not clear, whether the kilt was expensive or less so.
 Besides, I couldn’t care less.
-The important thing for me was seeing another man in a kilt.
+The important thing for me was and is seeing another man in a kilt.

-Are 16 oz. and 8 yards after all preferable over 5 yards or less?
+Are 8 yards preferable over 5 yards or less?
+And 16 oz. over 13 oz. or less

 Wool or PV?